ConSol/sakuli/docs/sakuli-api.md

 <a name="Region.takeScreenShot"></a>
 ##Region.takeScreenShot(filename)
 Takes a screenshot of the current Region in the screen and saves it the current testcase folder with the assigned filename.
+If an absolute Path is assigned like e.g. `/home/user/test.jpg`, the screenshot will be saved at that place.

 **Params**